DanCmoo/Systems-Analysis/Workshop_1/Workshop_1/README.md

 # Backpack Price Prediction - Systemic Analysis Report

-This folder contains the report and resources for the project: **Predicting the Price of Backpacks**.
-The analysis was conducted as part of an academic exercise from Universidad Distrital FJDC, aiming to predict backpack prices based on various features using systemic thinking and machine learning techniques.
+This folder contains the report and resources for the project: **Predicting the Price of Backpacks**, aiming to predict backpack prices based on various features using systemic thinking and machine learning techniques.

 ## 📄 Overview